-We all know about accelerometer and gyroscope, they are primarily used to detect acceleration.
-While Accelerometer can measure linear acceleration, the gyroscope can help find the rotational acceleration.
-A gyroscope is used to measure angular velocity that uses the earth’s gravity to determine the orientation of the object in motion.
-There is a sensor like MPU6050 which has both accelerometer and gyroscope and it works as an Inertial Measurement Unit (IMU) to find the orientation, position, and velocity.
+We all know about accelerometers and gyroscopes; they are primarily used to detect acceleration.
+While an Accelerometer can measure linear acceleration, the gyroscope can help find the rotational acceleration.
+A gyroscope is used to measure angular velocity, which uses the Earth’s gravity to determine the orientation of the object in motion.
+There is a sensor like MPU6050, which has both an accelerometer and a gyroscope, and it works as an Inertial Measurement Unit (IMU) to find the orientation, position, and velocity.

-Here we are discussing about ADXL345 Accelerometer which is used to measure the acceleration or change in velocity in x, y, and z-axis.
-These small sensors are used in cars and bikes to detect accidents to deploy the airbags and are also used in mobile phones for a variety of applications like compass and location tracking.
+Here we are discussing the ADXL345 Accelerometer, which is used to measure the acceleration or change in velocity in the x, y, and z-axis.
+These small sensors are used in cars and bikes to detect accidents to deploy the airbags, and are also used in mobile phones for a variety of applications, like compass and location tracking.
+The ADXL345 accelerometer Arduino interface is a popular project for measuring acceleration in three axis.

-We used the accelerometer to build various useful applications which you can check at below links:
+We used the accelerometer to build various useful applications, which you can check at the links below:

 - Vehicle Accident Alert System